 1. The Big Cull

 This initial step might seem daunting at first, but it quickly becomes very satisfying.
-To tackle your clothes head on, it’s good to seperate your things into categories.
-Seperate your skirts, shorts, pants, jeans and shirts, so you can see how many you have of each one.
+To tackle your clothes head on, it’s good to separate your things into categories.
+Separate your skirts, shorts, pants, jeans, and shirts, so you can see how many you have of each one.
 You can then identify what you can cut down on.
-Realistically, items such as jeans and skirts are staples (especially if they are from well-made, durable and quality brands).
+Realistically, items such as jeans and skirts are staples (especially if they are from well-made, durable, and quality brands).
 Keep the ones you know you will wear.
-I usually ask myself ‘Have I worn this in the past 12 months?’
+I usually ask myself “Have I worn this in the past 12 months?”
 If the answer is no, it goes in the donation or sell pile.
 If the answer is yes, limit these items to the ones you wear the most.
 If you see holes or strong signs of wear and tear, donate it to charities who recycle damaged clothing and fabric scraps.
-Alternatively, H&M offer a recycling program at all of their physical stores for clothes of any brand and condition.
+Alternatively, H&M and Zara offer recycling programs at all of their physical stores for clothes of any brand and condition.
 If you really love the piece, though, why not repair it?

 2. Rotate seasonal clothing